cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

-# Creating a vCenter/vSphere Stemcell by Hand
+# Creating a vSphere Stemcell by Hand

 ## Introduction